 The increasing availability of large annotated datasets such as Middlebury, PASCAL VOC, ImageNet, MS COCO, KITTI and Cityscapes has lead to tremendous progress in computer vision and machine learning over the last decade.
 Public leaderboards make it easy to track the state-of-the-art in the field by comparing the results of dozens of methods side-by-side.
 While steady progress is made on each individual dataset, many of them are limited to specific domains.
 KITTI, for example, focuses on real-world urban driving scenarios, while Middlebury considers indoor scenes.
 Consequently, methods that are state-of-the-art on one dataset often perform worse on a different one or require substantial adaptation of the model parameters.

-The goal of this workshop is to foster the development of vision systems that are robust and consequently perform well on a variety of datasets with different characteristics.
+The goal of this challenge is to foster the development of vision systems that are robust and consequently perform well on a variety of datasets with different characteristics.
 Towards this goal, we propose the Robust Vision Challenge, where performance on several tasks (eg, reconstruction, optical flow, semantic/instance segmentation, single image depth prediction) is measured across a number of challenging benchmarks with different characteristics, e.g., indoors vs. outdoors, real vs. synthetic, sunny vs. bad weather, different sensors.
 We encourage submissions of novel algorithms, techniques which are currently in review and methods that have already been published.
-The winner and the runner-up of each of the 6 challenges receive a prize and are invited to present their method at our CVPR 2018 workshop and participate in the workshop dinner.
-Furthermore, we plan to publish the winning entries in a joint TPAMI paper.